 - Actual Cash Savings going into Emergency Savings: Calculated is $8,788.66 (total monthly net income) – $5,627.10 (actual expenses paid out for the month) – $1967.68 (projected expenses) = $1,193.88

-Below you will see two tables, one is our monthly budget and the other is our actual budget for the month of May 2018.
+Below you will see two tables, one is our monthly budget, and the other is our actual budget for May 2018.

-This budget represents 2 adults and a toddler plus retirement investments.
+The following financial numbers represent two adults and a toddler plus retirement investments.

-Monthly Budget for May 2018
+Budgeted Amounts for May 2018

-Actual budget expenses for May 2018
+Actual Expenses For May 2018

 Happy Budgeting CBB’ers!

-Don’t Forget To Subscribe To The Blog and Activate Your Subscription!!
+Don’t Forget To Subscribe To The Blog and Activate Your Subscription.